Partitioned tables and indexes

 - Define the same boundary values for partitions.

 In this way, the query optimizer can process the join faster, because the partitions themselves can be joined.
-If a query joins two tables that are not collocated or are not partitioned on the join field, the presence of partitions may actually slow down query processing instead of accelerate it.
+If a query joins two tables that aren't collocated or aren't partitioned on the join field, the presence of partitions may actually slow down query processing instead of accelerate it.

 You may find it useful to use